votingworks/vxsuite-complete-system/Creating a Production Image.md

 ![image](https://user-images.githubusercontent.com/2686765/158505721-49588394-9d83-43e2-aa80-c3115950bca4.png)
 ![image](https://user-images.githubusercontent.com/2686765/158505748-dc63992d-21f1-4deb-ba0d-f20d5740e9c7.png)

-I normally try to mirror the specifications of our production machines, which is roughly 8G of RAM and 2-4 processor threads.
+Minimally, the VMs should get similar specifications of our production machines, which is roughly 8G of RAM and 2-4 processor threads.
 However, there's nothing stopping you from picking higher values, and this may be desirable if you have many more cores and much more RAM to make build times faster.
+I usually use 8 cores and 16GB of RAM just to make things snappier, though my machine has more than enough cores and RAM to spare for that.
 ![image](https://user-images.githubusercontent.com/2686765/158505778-2b6b17d0-35d4-4b9d-bdda-abfb36398215.png)

 For the disk image, select "Select or create custom storage" and click manage: